huss-osman/linux-fundamentals/linux/bandit/level03.md

 ```

 ## Explanation
-Hidden files start with . and require -a to be listed.
+Hidden files start with . require -a to be listed.

 ## What I Learned
 Linux hides files by convention, not security.